HKJPN/MD-WORKS-PROVENANCE/README.md

 Students retain the copyright and other rights they hold in their own writing.

-The AGPL license on MD//WORKS Provenance does not transfer ownership of a student's essay, paper, thesis text, or research writing to the software author.
+The AGPL license on MD//WORKS PROVENANCE does not transfer ownership of a student's essay, paper, thesis text, or research writing to the software author.

 However, an Academic Report is a self-contained HTML container and may contain both: